Education and Awareness-Raising Activities

 Donations

-In fiscal 2022, Daifuku made the following donations as a part of the Daifuku Eco-Action Program.
+In fiscal 2023, Daifuku made the following donations as part of the Daifuku Sustainability Action Program.

 (previous year: 1,000,000 yen)

-Environmental training, environmental practices, support for museum operations
+Environmental training, environmental activities, support for museum operations, support for aquatic display restoration.

 (previous year: 150,000 yen)